elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 > *The top level object is either an `NSArray` or an `NSDictionary`.*

 This is an interesting limitation, because the standard [^ only as of [RFC 7518 §2](https://tools.ietf.org/html/rfc7158#section-2)] actually allows any JSON value as a top-level root object.
-And there is also an important advice:
+And there is also an important piece of advice:

 > *Other rules may apply.
 Calling `isValidJSONObject:` or attempting a conversion are the definitive ways to tell if a given object can be converted to JSON data.*